|Deadline for Fall Semester: August 1|

 The M.S. in Nursing will no longer accept applications for the fall and spring terms.
 It will only accept applications for the fall term.
 Prospective applicants to the Program are encouraged to submit their documents in a timely manner prior to the August 1, 2014 deadline.

-- Graduates of Foreign Nursing Schools are required to have their transcripts evaluated by the Commission on Graduates of Foreign Nursing Schools (CGFNS).
+- Hold a bachelor's degree from a National League for Nursing (NLN) or Collegiate Commission on Nursing Education (CCNE) accredited college or institution (graduates of Foreign Nursing Schools are required to have their transcripts evaluated by the Commission on Graduates of Foreign Nursing Schools).

 - Applicants who do not possess a baccalaureate degree in Nursing must make an appointment with the Director of the Nursing Program prior to submission of an application.
 R.N.s with a baccalaureate in another discipline are expected to demonstrate the competencies of nurses with a Baccalaureate in Nursing.

-SPGS Application Please note that this online form cannot be saved and must be completed in full in one session.
+SPGS Application and fee.
+Please note that this online form cannot be saved and must be completed in full in one session.
 Please complete all sections of the application.

 Official transcripts from all post secondary institutions attended.
 The undergraduate GPA required for admission is 3.0.
 Applicants who have non-U.S. credentials must present a course-by-course evaluation of their international credentials.
 A number of agencies provide this service.
 The preferred service is the World Education Services (WES).References